Learn about our data

 If a person tests positive for COVID-19 more than once, are they included in the number of confirmed cases more than once?

-No. The number of confirmed cases is the number of people diagnosed with COVID-19 using a diagnostic test (a test to detect the genetic material of SARS-CoV-2, the virus that causes COVID-19).
-If a person tests positive more than once, they are only included as a confirmed case once.
+The number of confirmed cases is the number of people diagnosed with COVID-19 using a molecular diagnostic test (a test to detect RNA, the genetic material of SARS-CoV-2, the virus that causes COVID-19).
+Prior to October 1, 2021, if a person tested positive more than once, they were only included as a confirmed case once.

-Why is it that the number of newly reported cases of COVID-19 can go up and down (for example, there can be 1,100 new cases reported on Tuesday, but only 700 new cases reported on Wednesday)?
+Why is it that the number of newly reported cases and deaths of COVID-19 can go up and down?
 Are those changes from day-to-day important?

 Why is it that sometimes the number of confirmed cases or deaths in a county might go down from one day to the next?